 Requests for supportive measures can be made by or on behalf of the complainant or respondent to the University Title IX Coordinator or a Deputy Title IX Coordinator.
 Students may also seek assistance from the Dean of Students Office.
 The Title IX Coordinator will work with the appropriate office(s) to ensure that any appropriate supportive measures are promptly provided.
 For more information about supportive measures and support, see Student Procedures Section VII, and Faculty and Staff Procedures, Section V.

 Upon the receipt of a report of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct, and until any investigation into the report has been completed, the University will provide reasonable supportive measures to restore or preserve equal access to provide a safe educational and work environment and to prevent additional acts of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct, even when there is no specific request for protective action.

 The University may impose measures that can be tailored to the parties involved to achieve the goals of this Policy.
 In addition, the University will maintain as confidential any accommodations or protective measures provided to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations or protective measures, for example, disclosing to a respondent and BUPD the name of the complainant in order to comply with a no-contact order.

 An individual’s failure to comply with restrictions imposed by supportive measures is a violation of this Policy and a basis for disciplinary action.

 Outside the University, a complainant may also be entitled to obtain remedies under applicable law, such as a judicial restraining order.
 The University can assist in contacting law enforcement or legal service organizations to learn about these remedies.

-C. Protections for Students Who Report Sexual Misconduct (“Amnesty”)
+C. Protections for Individuals Who Report Sexual Misconduct (“Amnesty”)

 VII.
 Other Information Related to Reporting Sexual Misconduct